-- 1. Be consistent with all of your campers all of the time.
+- 1. Be consistent with all your campers.
 Stick to your beliefs and the camp rules.
-It is easier to stick to the rules all of the time rather than being lenient and having to take corrective action later. - 2.
+It is easier to stick to the rules all the time rather than being lenient and having to take corrective action later. - 2.
 Model cooperation with other counselors.
 Help each other enforce the rules and work together to determine the course of action. - 3.
 Keep the lines of communication open.
-Talk to one another about difficult situations, difficult campers and take advantage of the advice of the Child Life Specialist or Social Worker and Camp Director.
+Talk to one another about tricky situations, difficult campers and take advantage of the advice of the Child Life Specialist or Social Worker and Camp Director.